timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### Mixing Modern and Traditional Commands

-You can freely mix TS Pico commands with traditional LOAD/SAVE operations:
+You can freely mix TS-Pico commands with traditional LOAD/SAVE operations:

 ```
 LOAD "tpi:dir"              # See what's available